 Does your son or daughter enjoy spending time in the kitchen preparing food for the family?
 Maybe you should consider a cooking-themed birthday this year.
-Including a child in the preparation of cooking satisfies their
+Including a child in the preparation of cooking satisfies their creative desires and teaches the basic skills for making healthy food.
+Gathering for any birthday party usually includes food, but for a cooking party, the preparation of the food becomes the party theme.

 Start out by giving each guest part of their goody bag at the beginning of the party.
 An inexpensive child’s apron can be found on Oriental Trading (along with some cute chef hats).
 Give the aprons a personal touch by purchasing iron-on letters to spell out each child’s name.